 Evidence and controversy

-- The routine use of a suction drain is unnecessary after an uncomplicated total joint arthroplasty.
+- The routine use of a closed suction drain is unnecessary after an uncomplicated total joint arthroplasty.

 - The optimal time to remove drains after total joint arthroplasty is 24 hours.